Juhi-0711/RTOS/PROJECT_LUDO/Report.md

 * Waiting for all four clients to arrive
 * Encoding the board
 * Synchronisation between client and server
+* Deadlock conditions, wherein both server and client were waiting for inputs

 ## Source Code